Pathways to Empower; Brain-Based Mental Health Literacy

 Summary

-• Elementary School Teacher Resource: Grade-Level Sequential Lesson Plans (~10 lessons per grade) that can be broken into smaller parts.
+• Elementary School Teacher Grade-Level Sequential Lesson Plans and Student Workbooks.

-• Middle & High School Student Workbooks: The workbooks include four core modules:
+• Middle School, High School, and College-level student workbooks that include four core modules.

-• Fostering Wellness in Children & Teens (family learning) – Options include:
+• Educator Professional Learning Fostering Wellness in Children & Teens (family learning)

 Rubric and Standards